Pricoa Capital's Mark Hoffmeister, Matt Harvey, Steve Szejner and Julie Langdon describe how mezzanine financing can

-Julie Langdon is a Vice President in Corporate Finance for Pricoa Private Capital, located in Chicago.
-She is part of a team responsible for marketing, originating and managing private placement and mezzanine investments in Bermuda, Delaware, Maryland, Pennsylvania, Northern Virginia, Washington D.C., and West Virginia.
+Julie Langdon is a Vice President in Corporate Finance for Pricoa Private Capital, located in New York.
+She leads a team responsible for marketing, originating and managing private placement and mezzanine investments in Bermuda, Delaware, Maryland, Pennsylvania, Northern Virginia, Washington D.C., and West Virginia.
 She joined Pricoa in 2013.

 Julie received a BS from the University of Virginia and an MBA from the University of Virginia Darden School of Business where she was a recipient of the Michael Shermet Award and the Faculty Award for Academic Excellence.

 This document does not take into account individual circumstances, objectives or needs, nor is it intended as an offer or solicitation with respect to the purchase or sale of any security or other financial instrument or any investment management services.
 This document does not constitute investment advice and should not be used solely as the basis for any investment decision.